PEAAS-community/peaas-community/events/spaam2/codeofconduct.md

 ---
 layout: page
-title: PEAAS2 - Code of Conduct
+title: PAASTA2 - Code of Conduct
 ---

 ### TL;DR

-* All attendees and members of PEAAS are expected to be respectful towards all members regardless of background, and actively participate in creating a welcoming and friendly community.
+* All attendees and members of PAASTA are expected to be respectful towards all members regardless of background, and actively participate in creating a welcoming and friendly community.
 * [Unacceptable](#4-unacceptable-behaviour) or illegal behaviour will not be tolerated and the organisers reserve the right to remove anyone violating the Code of Conduct from both in-person or online channels.
-* If at any point you feel unsafe or the code of conduct is violated, please contact any of the following [organisers of PEAAS2](#8-contact-info) who will deal with any issues respectfully and anonymously, as required.
+* If at any point you feel unsafe or the code of conduct is violated, please contact any of the following [organisers of PAASTA2](#8-contact-info) who will deal with any issues respectfully and anonymously, as required.

 > This is only for guidance, and the main body of this page is the enforceable document.

 ### 1. Purpose

-A primary goal of PEAAS2 is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of PAASTA2 is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socio-economic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.